Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

     8. The city buttons underneath the logo are all present and are working correctly. - Success
     9. The hyperlink within the logo is correctly working and brings people back to the index.html page. - Success
     10. The social media, font awesome items are present and the hyperlinks are working. - Success
-    12. Check the page in responsinator(https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fnice.html)
+    12. Check the page in responsinator(https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fnice.html) - Success
-        - iPhone eXpensive portrait: width: 375px - Success
-        - iPhone eXpensive landscape: width: 734px - Success
-        - Android (Pixel 2) portrait: width: 412px - Success
-        - Android (Pixel 2) landscape: width: 684px - Success
-        - iPhone 6-8 portrait: width: 375px - Success
-        - iPhone 6-8 landscape: width: 667px - Success
-        - iPhone 6-8 Plump portrait: width: 414px - Success
-        - iPhone 6-8 Plump landscape: width: 736px - Success
-        - iPad portrait: width: 768px - Success
-        - iPad landscape: width: 1024px - Success

 1. c) <b>User Story 1:</b> Ibiza - city page.
     1. Try to read all of the text on the page and make sure that the text looks strong. - Success